Holocaust Survivors and Remembrance Project: "Forget You Not".

 Picture G

-Jewish children humiliated in the schools
+children humiliated in the

-H. Humiliation of Jewish Children in the Schools
+H).
+Humiliation of Jewish Children in the Schools

 1935: Jewish students are made fun of by their class.
 The writing on the blackboard says,